 On 4 December 2011, the Iranian cyber warfare unit seized an unmanned aerial vehicle called Lockheed Martin RQ 170 belonging to the United States.
-The GPS co-ordinates in the drone environment are believed to have been compromised and manipulated.
+The GPS coordinates in the drone environment are believed to have been compromised and manipulated.
 Another option is that electronic warfare experts have managed to interrupt the communication link by overwhelming their communications.
 Encrypted signal leakage is the primary cause of drone hacking.
 Fake GPS coordinates may be fed into a system that is compromised.
 The GPS co-orders of the drone distribution have been reconfigured to thoroughly latitudinal and longitudinal data.

 The drone was forced to land at the right place.
 As such drones, satellite signals and equations are captured to confirm positions.
 If the system is compromised, a drone is transmitted with a responsible satellite, which can transmit spoofed signals to perform a violation of any kind.

 Raven II in an advanced teleported robot, which reacts and can operate on surgeon inputs.
-These robots rely on available networks, ad hoc temporary and satellite networks to pass sensitive information between surgeons and robots like video, audio and other sensory information.
-Although this technology has made huge medical contributions, a variety of cyber-safety risks are promoted through an open and uncontrolled communication system.
+These robots rely on available networks, ad hoc temporary and satellite networks to pass sensitive information between surgeons and robots like video, audio, and other sensory information.
+Although this technology has made substantial medical contributions, a variety of cyber-safety risks are promoted through an open and uncontrolled communication system.

-Robot movements were jerky and the robot sometimes went out of control.
+Robot movements were jerky, and the robot sometimes went out of control.
 Signal intensity could change in the second type of attack.
-This could allow the robot to perform controlled actions at various intensities.
+This could allow the robot to perform controlled actions at various depths.
 The final attack or hijacking ensured that the attacker controlled the robot fully.
 Finally, after sending constant controls and threatening the Interoperable Telesurgery Protocol, the attackers were able to attack Denial-of-Service and to prevent the robots from resetting repeatedly.

-While many scientists argue that low cost encryption and authentication can help society in robotics, many argue that encryption simply does not alleviate every attack.
+While many scientists argue that low-cost encryption and authentication can help society in robotics, many argue that encryption simply does not alleviate every attack.
 Interception, like the Middle Attack or the Middle Attack, can still threaten the safety aspects of robotics.